mercadolibre/payment-methods-component/README.md

 ## Guidelines and good practices

-- Use one file per country.
+1. Use one file per country.
 Only load the component for that country.

-- Add it to your own bundles, don't make an extra request for it.
+2. Add it to your own bundles, don't make an extra request for it.

-## On the roadmap
+## Roadmap

 Stuff that are coming on future versions: